BerkeleyAutomation/FogROS2/docs/cloud_robotics.md

 FogROS 2 and Cloud Robotics
 ---
 FogROS 2 integrates ROS 2 applications with the cloud by streamlining the process of running ROS 2 nodes in the cloud and having them communicate with the robot.
-FogROS 2 takes care of: setting up cloud computers, installing ROS and dependencies, securing network communications, starting remote nodes, and more.
+FogROS 2 takes care of setting up cloud computers, installing ROS and dependencies, securing network communications, starting remote nodes, and more.
 As a user, you will need only to configure which nodes get deployed to which region and computer type.